A Coaching Power Tool Created By Cynthia Brendel, Career Coach, UNITED STATES

 Powerful Questions to Ask Your Clients

 - In a perfect world, what would your life look like one year from now, two years from now, five years from now, and 10 years from now?
 You may want to look at various aspects of your life such as family, friends, career, finances, personal health, and wellness, spirituality, etc.

 - What aspect of your life do you want to work on transforming first?

 - Develop two to three short-term goals that will get you moving in that direction.

 - Develop one or two long-term goals that will help you attain your long-term goals.

-- Break down each goal into steps or action items that you can begin taking on a weekly basis.
+- Break down each goal into steps or action items that you can begin taking every week.

-- What are you willing to commit to doing in this upcoming week?
+- What are you willing to commit to doing this upcoming week?

 - What challenges do you believe will hold you back from delivering on those action items?

 - What structures do you believe you need to put into place to help you attain your goals?